krtkush/LinearTimer/README.md

       }
     }

-And, in your app 'build.gradle' add this -
+And, in your app's `build.gradle` add this under `dependencies` block -

      compile 'com.github.krtkush:LinearTimer:v2.0.0'
-under `dependencies`.

 ## Usage